IvoryRubble/glowing_ball/README.md

 New leds and firmware for glowing ball based on ATtiny13 microcontroller.
 No Arduino framework or lins were used because of low amount of microcontroller's memory.
 RGBW Neo-Pixel compaible led strip was used.

-Light slowly goes from red to green to blue while pulses with white.
+~~Light slowly goes from red to green to blue while pulses with white.~~
+Slowly change colors started from one side, while maintain max possible brightness

 Based on https://github.com/wagiminator/ATtiny13-NeoController

 ## Making of